fbpx

 A Program is Not the Best Place to Start for Small Businesses

 I used the term “Program” deliberately.
 A Program, as defined by the Project Management Institute, is a “group of related projects managed in a coordinated manner to obtain benefits not available from managing them individually.”
-Or in terms of social responsibility, that means creating one overall Program to embrace Social Responsibility with multiple individual projects that are developed and implemented in coordination with each other.
+In terms of social responsibility, that means creating one overall Program to embrace Social Responsibility with multiple individual projects that are developed and implemented in coordination with each other.

 Creating an extensive program has definite advantages – especially when the benefits intertwine.
 Corporations and large businesses that are just embracing Social Responsibility can jump straight into creating a program as they have the resources and staff available to handle the effort.